hdp01/aws-portfolio-project/README.md

-# 🌐 AWS Portfolio Hosting with Terraform & GitHub Actions
+# 🌐 Static Portfolio Hosting on AWS using Terraform & GitHub Actions

 Deploy your static portfolio website using **AWS S3**, **CloudFront**, **Terraform**, and **GitHub Actions** for CI/CD.